ibm-cloud-docs/assistant/dialog-slots.md

 - **Problem**: A term is recognized as more than one system entity type.

-    For example, if the user enters *May 2*, then the service recognizes both the `@sys-date` (2017-05-02) and `@sys-number` (2) entities.
+    For example, if the user enters *May 2*, then your assistant recognizes both the `@sys-date` (2017-05-02) and `@sys-number` (2) entities.

     **Solution**: In logic that is unique to the slots feature, when two system entities are recognized in a single user input, the one with the larger span is used.
-Therefore, even though the service recognizes both system entities in the text, only the system entity with the longer span (`@sys-date` with `2017-05-02`) is registered and applied to the slot.
+Therefore, even though your assistant recognizes both system entities in the text, only the system entity with the longer span (`@sys-date` with `2017-05-02`) is registered and applied to the slot.

 ### Adding conditions to Found and Not found responses
 {: #dialog-slots-handler-next-steps}